 Who should be using combination therapies?

-Interestingly, patients with prognostic markers traditionally associated with worse outcomes (deletion 17p, TP53 mutation, etc.) seemed to respond just as well to combination therapy as patients without these markers.
+Interestingly, patients with prognostic biomarkers traditionally associated with worse outcomes (deletion 17p, TP53 mutation, etc.) seemed to respond just as well to combination therapy as patients without these markers.
 In addition, patients with unmutated IGHV (usually a poor prognostic marker) seemed to do slightly better than those with mutated IGHV.

 What is the role of MRD?